-The number of chromosomes in the parent and progeny cells is the same, it is also called equational division.
+In the dividing phase, the number of chromosomes in the parent and progeny cells is the same, it is also called equational division.
 It takes place for the growth and replacement of older cells by new cells.
 Daughter cells are identical and similar to mother cells in all aspects.
-Mitotic cell division found in haploid as well as in diploid cells
+Mitotic cell division is found in haploid as well as diploid cells

 Facts-Division of one nucleus to produce two daughter nuclei is called (karyokinesis).
 The division of the cytoplasm to give two daughter cells is called cytokinesis.